mwb249/taxparcel-geoenrich/README.md

 You can close the Git CLI.

 ### Create Python Environment
-In order to use the ArcPy site package and the ArcGIS API for Python, you will need to create a cloned environment based on the ArcGIS Pro conda environment that comes installed with ArcGIS Pro or ArcGIS Enterprise.
+In order to use the ArcPy site package and the ArcGIS API for Python, you will need to create a cloned Python environment based on the ArcGIS Pro conda environment that comes installed with ArcGIS Pro or ArcGIS Enterprise.
 Click [here](https://enterprise.arcgis.com/en/server/latest/publish-services/windows/deploying-custom-python-packages.htm) to learn more about deploying custom Python packages using ArcGIS software.